Mukesh Bhatt

 Mukesh Bhatt (born 5 June 1952) is an Indian film producer and actor who has produced several Bollywood films.
 He is the younger brother of Mahesh Bhatt, and also the co-owner of the production company Vishesh Films, set up in 1986.
-He is the uncle of Pooja Bhatt, Rahul Bhatt, Shaheen Bhatt, Emraan Hashmi and Alia Bhatt.

 Personal life

 Bhatt is the son of Nanabhai Bhatt (1915–1999), a Hindi film director and producer.
 His father was a Gujarati Brahmin and mother a Gujarati Muslim.
 Nanabhai's brother, Balwant Bhatt (1909–1965) was also a Hindi film director.
 He is married to Nilima Bhatt.
 Bhatt has one daughter named Sakshi and a son Vishesh; Vishesh Films was named after him.
-For 30 years Mukesh along with his brother Mahesh produced movies under the banner of Vishesh films.
-However owing to differences between the brothers, Mukesh Bhatt took over Vishesh films and in May 2021, it was publicly announced that Mahesh Bhatt was no more associated with the firm.
+For 30 years Mukesh along with his brother Mahesh produced movies under the banner of Vishesh Films.
+However owing to differences between the brothers, Mukesh Bhatt took over Vishesh Films and in May 2021, it was publicly announced that Mahesh Bhatt was no more associated with the firm.

 Career

-Bhatt's first film as producer was Jurm (1990) with Vinod Khanna, however, the film was not very successful.
-Then he collaborated with Gulshan Kumar to produce the love story, Aashiqui (1990), starring debutantes Rahul Roy and Anu Aggarwal.
-The film was directed by his brother Mahesh Bhatt.
-The films that followed Aashiqui were all big hits.
-These included Dil Hai Ki Manta Nahin (1991) and Sadak (1991) released under the banner of Vishesh Films.
-All of these films starred Pooja Bhatt along with prominent actors like Aamir Khan and Sanjay Dutt.
+Bhatt's first film as producer was the successful film Jurm (1990), starring Vinod Khanna.
+He later collaborated with Gulshan Kumar to produce the love story Aashiqui (1990), starring debutantes Rahul Roy and Anu Aggarwal, which was directed by his brother Mahesh.
+The films following Aashiqui, including Dil Hai Ki Manta Nahin (1991) and Sadak (1991) starring Pooja Bhatt, Aamir Khan and Sanjay Dutt, were all big hits; the films were released under the banner of his production company Vishesh Films.